Aaradhy-Sharma/oran-ts/README.md

 ## How to Run

-There are two primary ways to run the simulation:
+There are three primary ways to run the simulation:

 ### 1. Interactive GUI Mode